Skip to main content

 Mechanical Loading Through Exercise ∞ Weight-bearing and resistance exercises place mechanical stress on the skeleton.
 This stress is detected by the osteocytes embedded within the bone matrix.
 In response to this mechanical load, osteocytes send signals that stimulate the activity of osteoblasts, the bone-building cells.
 This process is called mechanotransduction.

-The result is a localized increase in and an improvement in bone density in the areas under stress.
+The result is a localized increase in bone formation and an improvement in bone density in the areas under stress.
 While exercise can influence systemic inflammatory markers that indirectly affect the RANKL/OPG system, its primary benefit is this direct mechanical stimulation of bone formation.
 It is a signal to build, prompted by physical demand.

 Lifestyle measures like targeted exercise send powerful mechanical signals to build bone, complementing the biochemical signals managed by hormones.